Job Costing Software for Small Contractors

 - Is the remaining PO balance correct?

-A linked bill is stronger than a standalone bill because it carries project context.
+A linked bill is far more useful than a standalone one, because it carries the full project context with it.

 Step 5: Create change orders when scope changes

-If the client changes scope, create a change order.
+Whenever the client changes the scope, create a change order.
+Add:

 - Change order number.